 Welcome

 At the TUG 2007 conference in San Diego, the first public beta of LuaTeX was presented.
 Most of that day was dedicated to the project, its outcomes and its objectives (this project is partly driven by the oriental TeX project).
-Videos of the conference can be seen here.
+Although intermediate version could be used for production the first stable release happened at the 10th ConTeXt meeting in 2016 in the Netherlands.

 The first two projects result in a collection of OpenType fonts that can be used in LuaTeX and XeTeX.
 The third project results in a MetaPost library (to be used in LuaTeX) and a version of MetaPost (written in C) that can handle larger quantities and fulfills some long standing wishes of the MetaPost development team.

-The latest stable release is 0.60 (April 2010) and we regularly post betas (the 0.65 beta is also quite useable).
-You can fetch the latest binaries for quite some platforms from The ConTeXt Garden or compile them from source yourself.
+On TeXlive 2016 you can find the stable release 0.90.
+In September 2016 we released version 1.00 which will be on TeXlive 2017.
+You can fetch the latest binaries for quite some platforms from The ConTeXt Build Farm or compile them from source yourself.